tralph3/arch-install/README.md

 * `paru` gets installed as the AUR helper with the `paru-bin` package to avoid compile times
 * GPU drivers get detected automatically
     * Old NVIDIA cards will need to change this since the drivers are always latest
-* User defined applications get installed here, along with gaming ones if appropiate
+* User applications get installed
+* Gaming applications get installed (if marked as such)
-* My personal dotfiles get installed
+* Dotfiles get installed (if marked as such)

 ### Services (`enable_services`)